 Severe weather that leads to flash flooding is becoming a part of the changing UK weather pattern and it is important for people to be as prepared as they can be.
 Flooding can be a serious problem in Cambridgeshire.
 Acting early is a great thing to do to get prepared.
-If there is an imminent risk to life or property, always contact emergency services on 999.
+If there is an imminent risk to life, always contact emergency services on 999.

 What should I do when flooding is imminent?

 Act early.
 Floodwater rises rapidly if there is a flood warning.
 Don’t hope for the best, act early.

 - Move your car to higher ground if possible

 - tune in to local radio or television news for updates

 - pack essential items you will need if evacuated – medication, clothing, toiletries and items for children

 - turn off the mains power and water, and put sandbags in toilet bowls to prevent sewage spilling out

 - empty freezers and refrigerators if you can, leaving doors open